Projects

 Personalized surveys and experience sampling

-How can we personalize survey questions?
-Personalized user models require high-quality human data from real-world surveys.
-Built ML-based methods to optimize longitudinal survey data collection, enhancing accuracy while minimizing user burden.
-Two large-scale studies were conducted: first, using mixed-effects models to predict non-response biases in experience sampling; second, deploying Bayesian networks and ML to dynamically adapt questions, personalizing surveys for each user.
+How can we personalize survey question selection in real-time?
+Large user behavior models need high-quality human data, including surveys.
+Built ML-based methods to personalize longitudinal survey data collection, enhancing accuracy while minimizing user burden.
+Conducted two large-scale studies: First, used mixed-effects models to predict non-response biases in experience sampling surveys; Second, used Bayesian Networks and ML to personalize survey question selection (based on information gain or reduction in entropy) in real-time for each user.

 Modeling developer preferences